-To configure IPv6, you normally do not need to make any changes on the individual workstations.
-IPv6 is enabled by default.
-To disable or enable IPv6 on an installed system, use the YaST Network Settings module.
-On the Global Options tab, select or deselect the Enable IPv6 option as necessary.
-To enable it temporarily until the next reboot, enter modprobe -i_ipv6 as root.
-It is impossible to unload the IPv6 module after it has been loaded.
 Because of the autoconfiguration concept of IPv6, the network card is assigned an address in the link-local network.
 Normally, no routing table management takes place on a workstation.
 The network routers can be queried by the workstation, using the router advertisement protocol, for what prefix and gateways should be implemented.
 The radvd program can be used to set up an IPv6 router.
 This program informs the workstations which prefix to use for the IPv6 addresses and which routers.
-Alternatively, use zebra/quagga for automatic configuration of both addresses and routing.
+Alternatively, use FRR (see https://frrouting.org/ ?) for automatic configuration of both addresses and routing.

-For information about how to set up various types of tunnels using the /etc/sysconfig/net- work files, see the man page of ifcfg-tunnel (man ifcfg-tunnel).
+For information about how to set up multiple types of tunnels using the /etc/sysconfig/net-work files, see the man page of ifcfg-tunnel (man ifcfg-tunnel).